What are the specifications of the Bluefin 142?

 What’s the length from the back rest to the front bulkhead?
 Will I fit?

-The inside measurement of the cockpit opening is 18″ wide by 34″ long.
-Length from seat back to bulkhead is 45″.
-During our Kickstarter campaign, we had many body types in the Pakayak prototypes.
+The Bluefin 142 has an inside measurement of the cockpit opening of 18″ wide by 35.5″ long.
+Length from seat back to bulkhead is 48.5″.
+We have had many body types in the Pakayak Bluefin 142.
 Cort, who is in many of our videos, is 6’2″ with inseam length of 35″ and weighs around 190 pounds.
-He fits fine and loved paddling the boat.
+We show Cort in the original Bluefin 14 which has 3.5″ shorter leg room in this video at around 2:38: https://youtu.be/Def_3kxLJIs.
+He fits fine and loves paddling the boat.
 He is a surf ski paddler and also competes in OC racing (outrigger canoe – think Hawaii).
 He’s the one in the Eskimo roll video.
-Doug, the inventor, had our dog in his lap while paddling a few times, and combined, they are 240 pounds.
+Doug, the inventor, had our dog in his lap while paddling the Bluefin 14 a few times, and combined, they are 240 pounds.
 At a demo, we had someone who was over 275 lbs in our boat – no problem.

 Will it leak?

 Of course not!
-Our Bluefin 14 comes with a leak-proof guarantee.
+The Bluefin comes with a leak-proof guarantee.